costello1982/python_napalm/ACI_Notes.md

 7. Create VPC Domain: This can be created once you create your ACI fabric or after.
 When you configuring vPC interface teaming you first need to have vPC domain configured which is done for each two pair of vPC Leafs: Fabric > Access Policies > Policies > Switch > Virtual Port Channel Default.

 8. Create VPC Interface with LACP Policy Group: Fabric > Access Policies > Interfaces > Leaf Interfaces > Policy Groups > VPC Interface

+After you define the vPC domain, you can go back and configure the vPC Interface Policy Group.
+Please remember, this one is done separately for each vPC port pair and cannot be reused later for other few ports in another vPC config.

+The thing to note here is that you need Port Channel Policy inside this one, everything else is the same as for normal access port Policy Group:

                                 8.1 VPC Interface Right Click Create, Name (servername-db_vPC) 8.2 Description each server port.